laguilar359/DeepLearning-Homework/README.md

 - Which model has a lower loss?

-* Close price based on past closing prices model has a lower loss compared to the model which predicted using FNG
+* The model based on past closing prices has a lower loss compared to the model which predicted using FNG

 - Which model tracks the actual values better over time?

-* Close price prediction based on past close prices bettter tracks the actual values than predicting using FNG.
+* The model based on past close prices bettter tracks the actual values than predicting using FNG.

 <table> <tr><td>